 Lumholtz Tree Kangaroo

-They eventually made their way from the tree-tops to the ground.
-Adapting with the long hind feet, strong tail for balance along with other things that better suit the land environment.
+They eventually made their way from the treetops to the ground.
+Tree kangaroos adapted with the long hind feet, muscular tails for balance, and other things that better suit the land environment.

 Somewhere along the way, the tree kangaroo decided it was happy to stay in the middle.
 They have muscular forearms with very sharp claws for climbing.
 Their hind legs are also muscular, with thick pads on the soles of their feet to help climb trees.

-While they live in the rainforest canopy, they will often come down to the ground for a variety of reasons.
+While they live in the rainforest canopy, they will often come down to the ground for various reasons.
 The most common cause is their environment has been cleared for farming.
 Now the rainforest of the Atherton Tablelands is fragmented.

 If they are crossing a road, they can be hit by a passing car.
 So make sure you slow down and keep a lookout for them!

 Tree kangaroos are folivores.
-They love to munch on particular rainforest tree leaves, vines, flowers and fruits.
-They can be hard to spot in the wild, as they are excellent at blending into their surrounds.
+They love to munch on particular rainforest trees, leaves, vines, flowers and fruits.
+They can be hard to spot in the wild, as they are excellent at blending into their surroundings.

 The platypus is a strange-looking animal.
 Almost like a duck, beaver and otter all in one!
 They have a duck-like bill and webbed feet.
 Males are venomous and have sharp toxic barbs on their heels for defensive purposes.

 These animals, along with echidnas, are extraordinary.
-Classified as monotremes, the only mammals which lay eggs.
+They are classified as monotremes, the only mammals which lay eggs.

 The platypus feels most at home in the water.
 They are exceptional swimmers, and they move gracefully through the water even with poor eyesight.
 Feeding on the bottom of rivers and lakes, they love shellfish, worms and larvae.

 They can be tough to spot in the wild.
 There is a purposely-built platypus viewing platform in Yungaburra.
-Best viewing times are dawn and dusk when they are most active.
-If you visit the Australian Platypus Park in Tarzali Lakes, you’re sure to see these elusive creatures.
+The best viewing times are dawn and dusk, when they are most active.
+If you visit the Australian Platypus Park in Tarzali Lakes, you’ll see these elusive creatures.

 Better known by locals as the scrub python.
 Found in Tropical North Queensland and also in Papua New Guinea.
 As their name suggests, their scales will shine a beautiful amethystine colour when the light hits them.

-One of the giants of the rainforest, they can grow up to seven metres!
+One of the rainforest giants, they can grow up to seven metres!
 Scrub pythons love to spend their time in the trees of the thick monsoon forests.

 Australia’s longest snake.
-Their heads are relatively large compared to their bodies.
-This allows them to feed on larger animal species.
+Their heads are relatively large compared to their bodies Allowing them to feed on larger animal species.
 A favourite item on their menu is wallabies.

 Possums and Gliders

-Usually, you will hear them before you see them.
-They can be quite noisy while they’re making their way through the trees foraging for their dinner.
+Usually, you will hear them before you see them as they are pretty noisy while making their way through the trees, foraging for food.

 The Atherton Tablelands Wildlife is a bird-lovers paradise.
 Australia has 726 species of birds.
 In the Atherton Tablelands, you can find nearly half!
 There have been over 300 species recorded.
-Thirteen of these species are only found in the Cairns Highlands.
+Thirteen of these species are only found in the Atherton Tablelands.